Rent prices in cities near Sacramento

 - Sacramento, CA Average Rental Price, July 2022 $1,851 /mo

 The average monthly rent of apartments in Sacramento, CA is $1,851.

 About 48% of apartment rents in Sacramento, CA range between $1,501-$2,000.
 Meanwhile, apartments priced over > $2,000 represent 30% of apartments.
 Around 22% of Sacramento’s apartments are in the $1,001-$1,500 price range.
 1% of apartments are priced between $701-$1,000.

 Sacramento, CA Rent Trends

-Living in Sacramento
+Living in Sacramento, CA

 For upper-middle class residents, Sacramento is very enjoyable, with nice suburbs and a generally sunny climate.
 There is much to do in the way of outdoor activities.
 Downtown Sacramento has been going through a revitalization and now has a hip vibe.